swaptacular/swpt_accounts/protocol.rst

-   the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, further actions MUST NOT be taken.
-Otherwise, the corresponding AD record MUST be updated with the data contained in the message.
+   the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, further actions MUST NOT be taken; otherwise, the corresponding AD record MUST be updated with the data contained in the message.

 2. If a corresponding `AD record`_ does not exist, a new AD record